TheGroobi/go-grab/README.md

 ### Planned features/stuff

 - [ ] resume functionality for resuming download
   - Save the download info to metadata/temp file
   - Resume the download checking the metadata
 - [ ] if the URL provided does not link to anything downloadable, return server http response:
   - cookies
   - headers
   - status code
   - etc etc
+- [ ] if the link provided is a youtube link, download with yt-dlp.
+  - Possible flags:
+    - audio only bool
+    - encoding (ffmpeg)
+    - resolution